-In addition to transferring to larger values of $N$, we can investigate the ability of the learned network to transfer to other regimes of the phase diagram, so long as the system parameters defining the particles are fixed.
-For example, because the score is defined at the level of the local neighborhood of each particle, we expect it to be able to transfer to other packing fractions $\phi$.
+\paragraph{Packing fraction transfer.} In addition to transferring to larger values of $N$, we can investigate the ability of the learned network to transfer to other regimes of the phase diagram, so long as the system parameters defining the particles are fixed.
+For example, because the score is defined at the level of the local neighborhood of each particle, and because these local environments should be statistically similar in some regions of the phase diagram, we expect the score to be able to transfer to other packing fractions $\phi$.
 In Figure~\ref{fig:mips_phi_transfer}, we show that a single network trained on a dataset of $N=4096$ particles with $\phi=0.5$ can make physically consistent predictions for a range of values from $\phi=0.01$ to $\phi=0.9$ on a dataset with $N=8192$ particles.
 For very low packing fraction, there are few particle-particle collisions and no cluster, and the EPR is essentially zero everywhere.
 As the packing fraction increases, particle-particle collisions begin to occur, so that pockets of entropy production become spread throughout the gas.
 As a cluster forms for intermediate $\phi$, the EPR becomes concentrated at the interface.
 As $\phi$ increases further, the cluster becomes dominant, again leaving few regions of entropy production.
 Analogous figures for $N=4096, N=16384,$ and $N=32768$ are shown in Figures~\ref{fig:mips_phi_transfer_N4096}-\ref{fig:mips_phi_transfer_N32768} (SI Appendix).